whiteNavelOrange/FRCT/README.md

 ### Evaluation

-Similar to training you can find general parameters in  `conf/eval.yaml` and method specific parameters in the `conf/method` directory.
+Similar to training you can find general parameters in  `conf/eval_frct.yaml` and method specific parameters in the `conf/method` directory.
 For each method, you have to set the execution mode in RLBench.
-For bimanual agents such as `BIMANUAL_PERACT` or `PERACT_BC` this is:
+For bimanual agents such as `FRCT` or `BIMANUAL_PERACT` this is:

 ```yaml
 rlbench: